Home Buying Education

 • Rates vary by location

-• Often included in your monthly payment through escrow
+• Often included in the monthly mortgage payment through escrow

-Taxes can increase over time, raising your monthly housing cost even if your loan rate stays the same
+Property taxes can increase over time, raising the total housing cost even if the loan’s interest rate remains the same.

 Closing Costs